-I do a number of graphical things for York College of PA Library & Technology Services (LTS), usually in service to our knowledge base (KB) and support resources.
+I enjoy finding visual solutions for York College of PA Library & Technology Services (LTS), usually in service to our knowledge base (KB) and support resources.
 I also oversee contributing student employees.
 Below are some of my more utilized or unique examples.

 YCP LTS logo

-For our broad use of a graphic identity (in multiple sizes across various apps, media, shirts, equipment, etc.), I designed a wordless logo to complement our wordmark.
+For our broad graphic identity (multiple sizes across various apps, media, shirts, equipment, etc.), I designed a wordless logo to complement our wordmark.

 York College of PA knowledge base